Reverse Engineering

 This version includes global improvements to the code, structure, and logic.
 The most notable addition is support for input/output redirection through reverse shell, allowing interaction with an interactive spawned process without needing access to the desktop (e.g., via SSH or WinRM).

-1 week ago
+4 weeks, 1 day ago

 • Mouse Positioning Fix: Resolved an issue where the mouse position was incorrect when the remote desktop is smaller than the local desktop in mirror mode.
 The mouse is now accurately positioned across screens of different sizes.